 Expiration date in Xtremepush

-It is also recommended to replace the certificates 30 days in advance of its expiration by creating a new certificate.
+It is also recommended to replace the certificates 30 days in advance of their expiration date by creating a new certificate.

 To do this, for iOS push notifications go to your Apple developer account and find the app with the expiring cert in App IDs> Edit to edit the setting for the app:

-Then on the edit page, scroll down to the Push notifications section and you will see you have the option to create another cert by clicking on Create Certificate.
+Then on the edit page, scroll down to the Push notifications section and you will see you have the option to create another certificate by clicking on Create Certificate.

-Create a second cert in parallel to the existing one that is due to expire.
-You can do this for Development and Production Certs.
-Creating a cert is exactly the same as described in our iOS push notification guide.
+Create a second certificate in parallel to the existing one that is due to expire.
+You can do this for Development and Production Certificates.
+Creating a certificate is exactly the same as described in our iOS push notification guide.

 To create the second certificate for Safari, follow the steps indicated on our Apple push notifications for Safari guide, making sure to use the same website ID.

-Once you have a new certificate from Apple you can replace the old certificates used by the Xtremepush platform by navigating to Settings > Channels > Push Settings and choosing the relevant iOS app or website.
+Once you have a new certificate from Apple you can replace the old certificates used by the Xtremepush platform by navigating to Settings > Apps & sites > click on the matching iOS app or website > Push Settings.

 You can return to the Apple developer portal to revoke the old certificate or you can just leave it to expire in due course.